September 17, 2020

 - Aggregate Information.
-BlueVolt uses Aggregate Information only to generate statistical reports, such as reports about the use of the Site.
-Such reports are used to make the Site better, meet your needs, or to allow BlueVolt to better conduct its business.
+BlueVolt uses Aggregate Information to generate statistical reports, such as reports about the use of the Site.
+Such reports are used to make the Site better meet your needs or to allow BlueVolt to better conduct its business.

 - Personal Information.
 BlueVolt uses Personal Information to fulfill your requests for certain products and services; to customize the content you see; and to contact you about specials and new products.
 BlueVolt reserves the right to use an outside shipping company to ship orders and a credit card processing company to bill users for goods and services.
+For the most recent full list of all of our sub-processors please contact our Data Protection Officer at email@example.com or Support at firstname.lastname@example.org.
 When BlueVolt uses third parties such as these to assist BlueVolt in processing your requests on the Site, BlueVolt requires that the third parties comply with this Policy and any other appropriate confidentiality and security measures.
 BlueVolt may also share Personal Information with third parties in limited circumstances, including when complying with legal process, preventing fraud or imminent harm, and ensuring the security of BlueVolt’s network and services.

 - Disclosure as Required by Law.
 BlueVolt will disclose user Personal Information when required by law or if BlueVolt has a good-faith belief that such action is necessary to comply with a current judicial proceeding, a court order or legal process served on BlueVolt.